shelldivers/minishell/jiwojung/GRAMMAR.md

    recognized when reserved words are recognized. */

-%token  Lbrace    Rbrace    Bang
+%token  Lbrace    Rbrace    !Bang
 /*      '{'       '}'       '!'   */

-%token  In
+%token  !In
 /*      'in'   */